 - A. The following neighborhood transition standards apply in the Mixed Use and Campus Districts when the following occurs: - 1.
 The site immediately abuts a district boundary of an R-1, R-2, R-4 or R-6 district, except where the abutting property contains a civic use; or - 2.
 The site immediately abuts a district boundary of an R-10 district where the abutting property is vacant or contains an existing detached house or attached house used for residential purposes. - B. Zone B does not apply to sites 50 feet or less in depth.
-In such cases, Zone C starts immediately adjacent to the Zone A protective yard. - C. Neighborhood transitions do not apply to single-unit living, two-unit living or cottage court uses within detached house, attached house or townhouse building types where the proposed or existing building height is 50 feet or less. - D. Zones B and C do not apply to detached house, attached house, townhouse or apartment building types in a mixed-use district where the proposed or existing building height is 50 feet or less, provided the proposed use is also permitted in RX- and adheres to any applicable RX- and underlying zoning district use standards. - E. Where an intervening alley is located between the residential property and the Mixed Use District or Campus District, the transition regulations apply.
-One-half of the width of the alley shall be included in the required transition yard measurement and shall be first applied to the required width of Zones A and B and then to Zone B. In all cases, landscaping, fences and walls shall not be required where there is an intervening alley. - F. In addition to the alley transition described in paragraph D, the Historic Alley Transition described in Section 3.5.6 is available where an alley lies between a residential district and a mixed use district and the following conditions are met: - 1.
+In such cases, Zone C starts immediately adjacent to the Zone A protective yard. - C. Neighborhood transitions do not apply to single-unit living, two-unit living or cottage court uses within detached house, attached house or townhouse building types where the proposed or existing building height is 50 feet or less. - D. Zones B and C do not apply to detached house, attached house, townhouse or apartment building types in a mixed-use district where the proposed or existing building height is 50 feet or less, provided the proposed use is also permitted in RX- and adheres to any applicable RX- and underlying zoning district use standards. - E. Zones B and C do not apply to detached house, attached house, townhouse or apartment building types in the TOD, including for Residential districts where RX standards are used (See Sec.
+5.5.1) - F. Where an intervening alley is located between the residential property and the Mixed Use District or Campus District, the transition regulations apply.
+One half of the width of the alley shall be included in the required transition yard measurement and shall be first applied to the required width of Zones A and B and then to Zone B. In all cases, landscaping, fences and walls shall not be required where there is an intervening alley. - G. In addition to the alley transition described in paragraph D, the Historic Alley Transition described in Section 3.5.6 is available where an alley lies between a residential district and a mixed use district and the following conditions are met: - 1.
 The alley abuts or lies within a National Register Historic District; and - 2.
 The mixed-use parcel has not within the last two years contained a structure that is, or was, individually designated as a local, State, or national historic landmark.